Microsoft sees end to Nokia losses, shares rise after hours

 The world's largest software company reported a 7 percent dip in quarterly profit on Tuesday, chiefly due to incorporating the struggling handset business of the Finnish mobile pioneer.

-Microsoft's chief financial officer said in a call with analysts that the company plans to take $1 billion in costs out of the Nokia operation and stop its losses by fiscal 2016 - which ends in June 2016 - following massive job cuts announced last week.
+Microsoft's chief financial officer said in a call with analysts that the company plans to take $1 billion (586.37 billion pounds) in costs out of the Nokia operation and stop its losses by fiscal 2016 - which ends in June 2016 - following massive job cuts announced last week.

 That cheered Wall Street, which was not expecting such decisive action.